nermalcat69/tambo-github/Local_Setup.md

 - Clear `.next` folder and rebuild

 **4. Environment Variables Not Loading**
-- Ensure `.env.local` is in the project root
+- Ensure `.env` is in the project root
 - Restart the development server after changes
 - Check that variables start with `NEXT_PUBLIC_` for client-side access